 What goes around comes around.
 Vinyl endures because people love the format.
 They love owning and listening to records, and what better way to do this than on the best record players.

-Some record players will wirelessly stream your music, some will make digital copies of your LPs.
-Some just need speakers to become a whole music system.
 But our favourite thing about the best record players of 2019 is that, unlike older, traditional players, these days you get old school style and sound, but with a modern, tech-enhanced twist.

 We’ve spent the last month using and listening to 10 of the best-sounding, best value turntables from established brands like Sony and some specialist heroes like Pro-Ject and Rega to establish which ones are the best buys.

 This isn’t the most luxurious of turntables.
 The edges of the plinth are a little coarse, for example, but it has it where it counts.
 There’s real drive and momentum to the way the Primary E sounds, and its even overall tonal balance makes it an ideal introduction to ‘proper’ record players.